-All of the policies and procedures described in this article will be changing soon, as the result of the NYS Budget enacted in April 2018.
+All of the policies and procedures described in this article may be changing. as the result of the NYS Budget enacted in April 2018.
 This budget reverses the MLTC expansion to include nursing home care that is described in this article.
 Once implemented, adults with Medicare and Medicaid who are permanently placed in nursing homes for more than 3 months will no longer be required to enroll in MLTC plans.
 Those who are already members of MLTC plans when they enter a nursing home will eventually be disenrolled from the MLTC plan if they remain in the nursing home.
-Since this change is not yet implemented as of July 5, 2018, this article remains current.
+This change is not yet implemented as of AUGUST 12, 2019, pending approval by CMS.
+So this article remains current.
 Stay tuned for changes.
 See more on this and other 2018 MLTC changes here.

 Since February 1, 2015, there has been a new requirement for nursing home residents in New York City who became "permanent" residents after that date to enroll in Managed Long Term care (MLTC) and "mainstream" Medicaid Managed Care plans, which will now pay for and manage the nursing home care.
 CMS approved this expansion of MLTC and mainstream Medicaid managed care by letter of Dec.
 31, 2014.
 "Permanent" status does not begin until after Institutional Medicaid eligibility has been approved, following the 5-year lookback.
 Thus enrolling in a managed care or MLTC plan is not required for initial admission to a nursing home.